AlexanderVera/bowling/BowlingScoreDrawer/src/main/resources/README.md

 Unzip the zip file in a empty folder.
 The zip content will be:
-	-	/sources/pom.xml: Maven config file
+	-	pom.xml: Maven config file
-	-	/sources/src/: Source files
+	-	/src/: Source files
+	-	/test-files/bowling-game.txt: Happy path
 	-	/test-files/test-frame-all-strike.txt: File with all strike shoots
 	-	/test-files/test-frame-all-fail.txt: File with all fail shoots
-	-	/test-files/binary/test-frame-large-game.txt: File with 1000 players
+	-	/test-files/test-frame-large-game.txt: File with 1000 players

 ### Prerequisites
 #### Run Binary